ABOUT OUR FARM

 The eggs from our flocks come from heritage breed chickens collected and hatched out 2 years ago–from Rhode Island Red, New Hampshire and Black Gourmet breeds.
 Will most likely hatch out a new batch of New Hampshire birds (hoping that the winter will be good to them to start chicks in the Spring).

 Our meat birds — the Cornish cross variety– are the type you find in the grocery store.
 The difference in local small farm raised birds verses the commercial ones is the quality of meat you’re getting.
 Unlike commercial farms, farm raised birds have room to grow; they are not crowded, they’ve got green grass to eat, and an overall healthy environment.
 Sunshine, clean pasture, and fresh air help to develop a healthier and better tasting product.
-Typically our birds reach 6-8 lbs avg. weight after dispatch and processing.
+Typically our birds reach 6-8 lbs avg. weight after processing.

 BAAA RAM EWE